Degen-dev/ProxDocs/README.md

 - [Domains](https://github.com/Degen-dev/ProxDocs/blob/master/Domains.md)
 - [Nginx](https://github.com/Degen-dev/ProxDocs/blob/master/Nginx.md)

+## Authors
+The authors of each file can be viewed in the "Authors" section of each file.

 ## Documentation License
 This documentation is licensed under the GNU Free Documentation License.
 A copy of the license is included in the file entitled "[LICENSE](https://github.com/Degen-dev/ProxDocs/blob/master/LICENSE)".